CreedsCode/ethglobal-brussels-24/README.md

   - **Inputs:**
     - `initialSupply`: The initial supply of tokens to be minted.
   - **Outputs:** None (but mints the initial supply of tokens to the deployer's address)

+### RandomPhotoFactory.sol
+The `RandomPhotoFactory` smart contract manages the creation and interaction with RandomPhoto contracts.

+**Inputs and Outputs**

+- **createRandomPhoto**
+  - **Inputs:**
+    - `id`: The address used as the ID for the new RandomPhoto contract (address).
+    - `photoN`: The number of photos to add to the new RandomPhoto contract (uint16).
+  - **Outputs:** Creates a new RandomPhoto contract.
+Stores the address of the new RandomPhoto contract in the randomPhotoContracts mapping.
+Emits the RandomPhotoCreated event with the ID and the address of the new contract.

+-	**getRandomPhotoContract**
+  - **Inputs:**
+    - `id`: The address used as the ID for the RandomPhoto contract (address).
+  - **Outputs:** Returns the address of the RandomPhoto contract instance associated with the given ID (address).
+-	**readResult**
+  - **Inputs:**
+    - None
+  - **Outputs:** Returns the most recently generated random photo ID stored in the result variable (uint16).
+-	**getRandomPhotoResult**
+  - **Inputs:**
+    - `id`: The address used as the ID for the RandomPhoto contract (address).
+  - **Outputs:** Calls the getRandomPhoto function in the specified RandomPhoto contract.
+Updates the result variable with the ID of the randomly selected photo.
+Emits the RandomPhotoGen event with the ID and the result.
+Returns the randomly selected photo ID (uint16).

 ## Deployed Contracts: